mrsnu/band/tensorflow_band/README.md

+# (Deprecated) Band implementation atop of Tensorflow v2.3.0
+This folder contains an implementation of Band (MobiSys'22).

 ## Codebase
 * Tensorflow Lite in [Tensorflow v2.3.0](https://github.com/tensorflow/tensorflow/tree/v2.3.0)
 * Among files and directories located in `[root]/tensorflow`, files unrelated to TF Lite are deleted.